Barrie Certified WETT Inspections

 Wett Certified report issued at time of inspection

-Home owners who heat with a wood burning appliance, ( wood stove, fireplace or pellet stove ), could be at risk.
+Home owners who heat with a wood burning appliance, such as a wood stove, fireplace or pellet stove, could be at risk.
 An inspection by a Wood Energy Technology Transfer (WETT) technician can verify correct installation and safe condition of your heating unit.
+Deterioration of chimney liner or excessive build up of creosote could create a fire risk to your chimney and even your home.

 Due to the inherent dangers of having an open flame appliance in your home, a WETT specialty inspection can give you the peace of mind you need when buying or selling a home, living in a home, and can also be a requirement when securing insurance.